ChristianSch/ts-caldav/readme.md

 [![npm version](https://img.shields.io/npm/v/ts-caldav.svg)](https://www.npmjs.com/package/ts-caldav)
 [![Run Tests](https://github.com/KlautNet/ts-caldav/actions/workflows/test.yml/badge.svg)](https://github.com/KlautNet/ts-caldav/actions/workflows/test.yml)

-> A lightweight, promise-based TypeScript CalDAV client for syncing calendar data in browser, Node.js, or React Native environments.
+> A lightweight, promise-based TypeScript CalDAV client for syncing calendar data in browser, Node.js, React Native, or **edge runtime environments** (Cloudflare Workers, Supabase Edge Functions).

 **ts-caldav** helps you interact with CalDAV servers — allowing you to fetch calendars, manage events (including recurring events), and synchronize changes with minimal effort.
 Great for building calendar apps or integrations.

+## Edge Runtime Support

+This fork uses native `fetch` instead of axios, making it compatible with Cloudflare Workers, Supabase Edge Functions, and other edge runtimes.
+The `duplex: 'half'` option is used for all requests with a body, allowing proper redirect handling in environments where request bodies cannot be streamed.

+**Tested and working as of January 2nd, 2026:**
+- Google Calendar (CalDAV API)
+- Apple iCloud
+- Radicale
+- Any standard CalDAV server

 ## Table of Contents